 Minami Takayama voiced herself apart from Conan in that episode.
 Although the joke isn't easy to get if you don't know about Japanese voice actresses and J-Pop, many foreign dubs made the actress voicing Conan also voice Takayama.
 The only exception is the Latin American dub, since both Conan and Takayama are dubbed by different voice actresses, ruining the gag.

 The Danza: Police inspector Wataru Takagi is exactly named for his voice actor, as his character was created out of the anime.
 Likewise, Inspector Chiba takes his voice actor's last name, and Tooru Amuro is voiced by Tōru Furuya.
-Amuro's situation is unique, however, as he is the only character of the three that was introduced in the manga first.
+Amuro's situation is unique, however, as he is the only character of the three that was introduced in the manga first and later it turns out that Amuro's real name, Rei Furuya, was also taken from the seiyuu's own.

 Throw It In: Takagi was supposed to be an unnamed extra in the anime, but while ad-libbing some lines Chafurin as Megure asked "Hey, what's your name?".
 Wataru Takagi filled in by saying "It's Takagi, sir!", and there came his name.

 And then we get Akai's rival Toru Amuro, voiced by Tōru Furuya, who plays Amuro Ray in Gundam.
-Just to hammer the Actor Allusion home, Toru drives a white Mazda RX-7note the original Gundam's model number is RX-78.
+Just to hammer the Actor Allusion home, Toru drives a white Mazda RX-7note the original Gundam's model number is RX-78, and his real name turns out to be Rei Furuya, mixing Amuro's surname as well as Furuya's own.

 Hey, It's That Voice!: Um...everyone?
 Seriously the show has so many single episode focus characters and has been running so long, that literally every Japanese voice actor has been on it at some point.

-You can also hear several familiar voices in the dub.
+You can also hear several familiar voices in the dubs.

 It is interesting to note that a significant number of voice actors that voiced recurring characters in Detective Conan had voiced important characters in Legend of Galactic Heroes before: